Skip to main content

 Offensive AI (what attackers use)

 - Voice/video deepfakesAI voice cloning is used in "CEO fraud" attacks — calling finance teams posing as executives to authorise wire transfers. $25M lost in one Hong Kong deepfake attack (2024).
+This is exactly the kind of fraud the defensive AI covered in AI in finance and investing is scrambling to catch.

 - AI-assisted vulnerability discoveryAI tools help attackers identify vulnerabilities faster than defenders can patch them.
 The attack surface analysis that took days now takes hours.